larsphilipp/AdvNum19_DataServer/README.md

 ## <div id="X2"> <a href="#X1">Connecting the MySQL database to the Python scripts</a> </div>

 To easily read data from the MySQL database into our Python scripts, we created an object class in a separate Python file called `DatabaseConnection.py`.
-This file allows us to set the cursor to the required position and therefore linkes the scipts to the database and vice versa.
+This file allows us to organise and reuse data base communication logic in an efficient manner for both mining codes.
 <br>
 First, we import the required packages.
 ```python